cotarr/irc-hybrid-client/README.md

 [ChangeLog.md](https://github.com/cotarr/irc-hybrid-client/blob/master/CHANGELOG.md)

-## Upgrade Notes
+## Version v2 Upgrade Notes

-The frontend browser code was completely rewritten and issued as Version V2.0.0 approximately Sept 2023.
-For a detail description of the changes see the CHANGELOG.md file (reference TBD).
+The frontend browser code was completely rewritten and merged into the master branch as Version V2.0.0 on Sept 12, 2023.
+For a detail description of the changes see the CHANGELOG.md file.

 The new version is intended be fully backward compatible.
-Performing a `git pull` on irc-hybrid-client master branch (after v2 is merged to master, TBD) will update both frontend and backend NodeJs files.
+Performing a `git pull` on irc-hybrid-client master branch will update both frontend and backend NodeJs files.

 There are no changes to the configuration files on the backend server, so previous configuration should work as-is.
 There are no changes to the format of the